celaut-project/celaut-architecture/README.md

 - **Config**: This includes configuration paths and formats that the node should load when starting the service.
 It provides necessary information like initial resource allocations or specific runtime parameters.

-- **Expected Gateway**: Describes how the service communicates with the *Cel-aut* node, specifying the protocols and methods (gateway app protocol) it expects from the node.
+- **Expected Gateway**: Describes how the service communicates with the *Celaut* node, specifying the protocols and methods (gateway app protocol) it expects from the node.
 This component ensures smooth communication between the service and its host environment, treating the node like an operating system that provides system-level interactions.

-The BOX specification allows *Cel-aut* services to be portable, reproducible, and free from third-party dependencies, aligning with the principles of **simplicity** and **determinism**.
+The BOX specification allows *Celaut* services to be portable, reproducible, and free from third-party dependencies, aligning with the principles of **simplicity** and **determinism**.

 ### Interface | *API*
 The **API** component defines how clients and other services can interact with a service, specifying the protocols, endpoints, and methods through which data is exchanged.
 It includes the following elements: